10 things you need to know about Amazon CEO Andy Jassy

 What does he care about?

 The Rangers, the Mets, the Knicks, and the Giants.
-Also, it was Jassy’s decision to boot Parler from AWS in January, soon after the Capitol invasion.
+Also, it was under Jassy’s leadership that AWS decided to boot Parler from the platform in January, soon after the Capitol invasion.

 Does he have any side hustles?